Duchess in the Attic: Characters

 Opal's childhood friend, former servant and true love.
-Visiting his mother's relatives in another kingdom, resulted in Claude inheritinng his grandfather's title; forced on him by the king as repayment for backing him taking the throne.
+Visiting his mother's relatives in another kingdom, resulted in Claude inheriting his grandfather's title, forced on him by the king as repayment for backing him taking the throne.
 He and Opal become engaged once she has her freedom, much to the ire of the gold digging women after Claude's rank.

 Media

 Light novel

-Written by Mori, Duchess in the Attic was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from December 10, 2017 to December 29, 2019.
+Written by Mori, Duchess in the Attic was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from December 10, 2017, to December 29, 2019.
 It was later acquired by Fujimi Shobo who began publishing the series with illustrations by Fuyuko Aoi under their Kadokawa Books light novel imprint on June 9, 2018.
 Later volume releases included illustrations by Yasuyuki Shuri (volume 3) and Komeko Amajio (volume 4 onwards) with Aoi credited for character design.
 Five volumes have been released as of January 10, 2024.

 During their panel at Anime Expo 2024, J-Novel Club announced that they had also licensed the novels for English publication.